marciof/Eon/README.md

 Component dependencies are listed in the sub-sections below.
 The [compatibility](#compatibility) section lists supported operating systems and environments.

-These are the rest of dependencies for shared build targets:
+These are the rest of the dependencies for build targets shared across different components:

 - `lint-documentation`
   - [Python 3](https://www.python.org/downloads/)